Ballabeg station

-Ballabeg Station (Manx: Stashoon Raad Yiarn Valley Beg) is a diminutive request stop near the village of Ballabeg in the south of the Isle of Man, on the island's steam railway, the sole remaining section of the former network which covered 46 miles across the island.
+Ballabeg Railway Station (Manx: Stashoon Raad Yiarn Valley Beg) is a diminutive request stop near the village of Ballabeg in the south of the Isle of Man, on the island's steam railway, the sole remaining section of the former network which covered 46 miles across the island.
 There is another station with the same name, but serving a different village, on the Manx Electric Railway to the north.

-Origins

-The station (or halt) consists of only a small wooden hut which is a shelter for waiting passengers.
-There was originally a track works permanent way hut, which remains locked, but a small lean-to canopy was added in 1982.
-The station is served seasonally by the Isle of Man Railway; other nearby stations are Castletown to the southeast and Colby to the west.
-The original station building here, installed in 1877, was a more elaborate affair: it was similar in appearance to third class timber buildings at other stations along the line although smaller in size but still with a station master and other platform staff.
-The date this building was removed is unknown, but the replacement hut has been on the site for many years; the earliest evidence of the current structure is in a 1946 photograph.

 Location

 The station is located on the A28 road about half a mile (0.8 km) south of the village of Ballabeg in the parish of Arbory.
 This road is part of the Billown Racing Circuit where the Southern 100 races take place each July; the circuit is also used for the Pre-T.T.
 Classic races in May.
 The station ceased to be staffed many years ago.
 Ballabeg has remained on the timetable for many years, but only as a request stop.
 The station is used for spectators to access these races and is also a popular drop-off point for the annual Laa Columb Killey (St Columba's Day) festival which takes place in a nearby field each summer.